UWCNuclear/UbuntuSetUp/README.md

 **Step 4.**	 Paste the following line to your ~/.bashrc file:

     source ~/GRSISort/thisgrsi.sh

+and paste this line in your terminal:

+    source ~/.bashrc

 **Step 5.** To compile GRSISort, go to your GRSISort directory (cd ~/GRSISort) and type: